Annual Maintenance and Assessment

 If a claimant owns 10 or fewer active claims/sites on Federal land nationwide, the claimant may qualify for a maintenance fee payment waiver also known as the small miner’s waiver.
 Form 3830-2 must be used when filing a small miner’s waiver request and must be filed or postmarked (if mailed) on or before September 1 every year.
 There is no processing fee to file a waiver.
 By filing a waiver, claimants are certifying that they and all related parties own 10 or fewer claims and sites nationwide and that assessment work (see requirements below) has been or will be performed, and that the proper affidavits of assessment or annual labor will be timely filed.

-The maintenance fee and small miner’s waiver must be paid or filed in the Bureau of Land Management (BLM) state office of the state where the claim or site is located.
+The maintenance fee and small miner’s waiver must be paid or filed in the Bureau of Land Management (BLM) state office (in Alaska, the Fairbanks District Office also accepts fee payment) of the state where the claim or site is located.
 If a claimant owns claims or sites in multiple states, a fee or waiver must be paid or filed in each state where each claim or site is located.
 Failure to timely pay the fee or file the waiver in the proper BLM office will subject your claims or sites to forfeiture by operation of law.

 Annual Assessment Work